ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-arch-ovw.md

 VMware Horizon® 7 for {{site.data.keyword.cloud}} delivers a seamlessly integrated hybrid cloud for virtual desktops and applications.
 It combines the enterprise capabilities of the VMware Software-Defined Data Center (SDDC), delivered as a service on {{site.data.keyword.cloud_notm}}, with the market-leading capabilities of VMware Horizon 7 for a simple, secure, and scalable solution.
 You can easily address use cases such as on-demand capacity, disaster recovery, and cloud colocation without buying more data center resources.

-For customers who are already familiar with Horizon 7 or have Horizon 7 deployed on-premises, Horizon 7 on {{site.data.keyword.cloud_notm}} helps you leverage a unified architecture and familiar tools.
+For customers who are already familiar with Horizon 7 or have Horizon 7 deployed on-premises, Horizon 7 helps you leverage a unified architecture and familiar tools.
 You use the same expertise that you know from VMware vSphere® and Horizon 7 for operational consistency and you leverage the same rich feature set and flexibility you expect.
 By outsourcing the management of the vSphere platform to IBM, you can simplify management of Horizon 7 deployments.

-IT administrators can use this information to deploy Horizon 7 on {{site.data.keyword.cloud_notm}}.
+IT administrators can use this information to deploy Horizon 7.
 Use this information together with [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){:external} and the [VMware Workspace ONE and VMware Horizon Reference Architecture](https://techzone.vmware.com/resource/workspace-one-and-horizon-reference-architecture){:external}.

-## Overview of Horizon 7 on IBM Cloud
+## Overview of Horizon 7
 {: #horizon-arch-ovw-horizon7}

-You can deploy Horizon 7 on {{site.data.keyword.cloud_notm}} to scale Horizon 7 desktops and applications on an elastic cloud platform.
+You can deploy Horizon 7 to scale Horizon 7 desktops and applications on an elastic cloud platform.

 With {{site.data.keyword.cloud_notm}}, you can create vSphere Software-Defined Data Centers (SDDCs) by using the VMware vCenter Server offering.
 The vCenter Server offering provides VMware vCenter Server® for VM management with options for VMware vSAN™ or NFS for storage, and VMware NSX® for networking.
 You can connect an on-premises SDDC to your cloud SDDC or connect to applications hosted by using other {{site.data.keyword.cloud_notm}} services.